javascript-tutorial/en.javascript.info/9-regular-expressions/11-regexp-groups/2-find-decimal-numbers/solution.md

 A positive number with an optional decimal part is (per previous task): `pattern:\d+(\.\d+)?`.

-Let's add an optional `-` in the beginning:
+Let's add the optional `pattern:-` in the beginning:

 ```js run
 let reg = /-?\d+(\.\d+)?/g;